-Assigning codes to segments of texts, images or video footage in MAXQDA is known as “coding”.
+Assigning codes to text, image or video segments in MAXQDA is known as “coding”.

-You can code a document or document segment with as many codes as you want.
+You can code a document or document segment with any desired number of codes.
 The technical limit for the number of coded segments per document is so high that it usually has no practical significance.
 Moreover, coded segments can overlap, intersect, or be completely contained within other coded segments.

 Selecting the segment you want to code

 The process of coding can be done in many different ways, but you always start by selecting a part of a text or an image in the “Document Browser” with your mouse.
 You can see an example of a selected text passage in the “Document Browser” below:

 Coding texts and image segments in a PDF

 You can select text segments in a PDF as usual by highlighting them with the mouse.

 If you want to select an image in a PDF, for example, because you want to analyze a scanned PDF whose text cannot be converted into a “selectable” text using OCR (character recognition), you can use the mouse to draw a frame.
 To do this, you only have to start the selection process in an area that does not contain any selectable characters.
 You can adjust the selected area later by clicking the corners and dragging them to a suitable size.